talkiq/gcloud-aio/README.rst

 Compatibility
 -------------

-These libraries are used with Google projects.
 Here are notes on compatibility issues.
 While we cannot offer specific support for issues originating from other projects, we can point toward known resolutions.

 - Google Cloud Functions pins ``yarl``; ``gcloud-aio-*`` indirectly requires ``yarl`` via ``aiohttp`` and an unpinned version of ``yarl`` can cause your